-Multiple micronutrient powders for home fortification of foods consumed by children 6–23 months of age
+Multiple micronutrient powders for point-of-use fortification of foods consumed by children 6–23 months of age

-Micronutrient powders are single-dose packets of iron and other vitamins and minerals in powder form that can be sprinkled onto any ready to eat semi-solid food consumed at home or at any other point of use.
-The powders are used to increase the micronutrient content in the infant's diet without changing their usual dietary habits.
+Multiple micronutrient powders have been developed as alternative way of providing micronutrients to populations where other interventions are difficult to implement.
+Multiple micronutrient powders are single-dose packets of vitamins and minerals in powder form that can be sprinkled onto any ready to eat semi-solid food consumed at home, school or any other point of use.
+The powders are used to increase the micronutrient content of a child's diet without changing their usual dietary habits.

-Use of multiple micronutrient powders for home fortification of foods consumed by infants and children 6–23 months of age
+Use of multiple micronutrient powders for point-of-use fortification of foods consumed by infants and young children aged 6–23 months and children aged 2–12 years

 Systematic reviews used to develop the guidelines

 Home fortification of foods with multiple micronutrient powders for health and nutrition in children under 2 years of age